shuzhao-li-lab/espol-workshop/README.md

 ## Day 1.
 1. Workshop overview, aligning goals and expectations
-2. Overview of experimental methods and study design in metabolomics, and statistical considerations
+2. Overview of metabolomics, current opportunities and challenges
-3. Software - MzMine 2, and sample data
+3. Preparing software - MzMine 2, and sample data
 4. Preparing data science tools
 5. Participant presentation and discussion
 6. Processing software and the landscape of computational metabolomics